 sudo ppa-purge ppa:paolorotolo/android-studio

 That’s it.
 I hope this quick helps you to install Android Studio in Ubuntu and Linux Mint.
+Before you run Android Studio, make sure to install Java in Ubuntu first.
 Any questions or suggestions are always welcomed.
 Ciao